SSheldon/ssheldon.github.com/_drafts/interoperating-between-objective-c-and-rust.markdown

 }
 ```

-Let's consider the case of an NSArray of NSStrings.
+Let's consider the case of an `NSArray` of `NSString`s.
-If we want to get a string from the array, our NSArray can't return references
+If we want to get a string from the array, our array can't return references
-to this NSString struct:
+to this `NSString` struct:

 ``` rust
 fn object_at(array: &NSArray, index: uint) -> &NSString {